practicalli/clojure/clojure-made-simple-migrating-content.md

 5) Get coding

 Load the rules.clj file and extend the dispatcher function to your heart's content.
-Use the testrule macro to quickly unit test your dispatcher.
+Use the `test-rule` macro to quickly unit test your dispatcher.

 Hint: you may want to have a look at the questions you are getting asked, so you can answer them!!